JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 #### Explanation:

 Anomaly detection involves trying to distinguish a bad result from the others.
 The failure modes though can be numerous.
 An example used in the machine learning course was the detection of faulty airplane engines.
 The good examples were clustered around a point but there was one example that was way outside the cluster.
-This fail could be the result of a bad bolt, bad piston, bad sparkplug etc. This would be noted by the anomaly detection system.
+This fail could be the result of a bad bolt, bad piston, bad sparkplug etc.

 ![image](https://user-images.githubusercontent.com/20827630/188342085-0c5b8065-6fdd-46e4-bbd7-4e639efb56b3.png)
 Source: Machine Learning with Andrew Ng - Week 9 - Anomaly Detection